 Investing in our securities involves a high degree of risk.
 You should carefully read and consider the following risk factors and all other information contained in this prospectus or in the documents incorporated by reference before making a decision to purchase our securities.
 These factors could have a material impact on our asset valuations, results of operations or financial condition and could also impair our ability to maintain dividend distributions at current or anticipated levels.
-The risk factors summarized below are categorized as follows: (i) Risks Related to this Offering, (ii) Risks Related to Our Lending Business and (iv) Risks Related to Our Organization and Structure.
+The risk factors summarized below are categorized as follows: (i) Risks Related to this Offering, (ii) Risks Related to Our Real Estate Business, (iii) Risks Related to Our Lending Business and (iv) Risks Related to Our Organization and Structure.
 However, these categories do overlap and should not be considered exclusive.